 Ride on a Waverunner

-With so many surroundings islands and waterways to explore, it’s no wonder that water activities are some of the most popular things to do in Marco Island.
+With so many surrounding islands and waterways to explore, it’s no wonder that water activities are some of the most popular things to do in Marco Island Florida.
 A water scooter is a great way of getting around, and you can rent these from most water sports providers in the region.
-Marco Island Water Sports rents out deluxe Yamaha Waverunners for around $100 per half hour.

 Tee off at a top golf resort